weecology/retriever/docs/pyretriever.rst

   password      (String): Specify password for database.
 For postgres, mysql users.

-  port             (Int): Specify the port number for installtion.
+  port             (Int): Specify the port number for installation.
 For postgres, mysql users.

   quiet           (Bool): Setting True minimizes the console output.

   table_name    (String): Specify the table name to install.

-  use_cache       (Bool): Setting False reinstall scripts if it is already installed.
+  use_cache       (Bool): Setting False reinstalls scripts even if they are already installed.

-  user          (String): Specify the user_name.
+  user          (String): Specify the username.
 For postgres, mysql users.

 Examples to Installing Datasets:

-Here, we are installing the CSV file to the dataset ``wine-composition`` to our current-working directory.
+Here, we are installing the dataset wine-composition as a CSV file in our current-working directory.

 .. code-block:: python